-The bacteria are spread from person to person by prolonged close contact – such as coughing, kissing or sneezing – with a person carrying the bacteria.
+The bacteria are spread from person to person by prolonged close contact – such as coughing, kissing or sneezing – with someone who is carrying the bacteria.

 Very occasionally, the meningococcal bacteria can cause serious illness, including meningitis and septicaemia, which can rapidly lead to sepsis.

-Meningococcal infections can strike at any age, but babies, young children and teenagers are especially vulnerable.
+Meningococcal infections can happen at any age, but babies, young children and teenagers are especially vulnerable.

 Babies, older people and the MenACWY vaccine